Toyota-Connected-India/zokyo/README.md

 pipeline.process_and_save()
 ```

+## Code of Conduct

+`Zokyo` is an open-source project and adheres to the [Contributor Convent Code of Conduct](CODE_OF_CONDUCT.md).
+By participating you are expected to uphold our Code of Conduct.
+We request our contributors and users to take a few minutes to review our Code of Conduct.

+## Contribution

+If you are interested in contributing to Zokyo through code, documentation, feature ideas, bug fixing, etc., use the [Issues](https://github.com/Toyota-Connected-India/zokyo/issues) section as the place to start the discussion.

+### License

+`Zokyo` is licensed under [Apache License 2.0](LICENSE).

+---

 For more usage tutorials, take a look at the notebooks in the [examples folder](/examples).

 **Note:** Zokyo currently supports only Pascal VOC format.
 To convert other annotation formats to Pascal VOC see [this](/zokyo/utils/data_format_conversions.py).